 A Bill to require the Secretary of State to set a target for the Low Pay Commission to increase the minimum wage during the term of a Parliament; to require the Low Pay Commission to write to the Secretary of State if this target cannot be met; to require the Secretary of State to ensure that the Low Pay Commission has the power to set up taskforces in certain sectors; and for connected purposes.

-This Bill would require the government to set a target for how much the national minimum wage should rise during a Parliament, using the Low Pay Commission to guide the increase.
+This bill would require the government to set a target for the Low Pay Commission to raise the National Minimum Wage during the life of a Parliament.
 If the Commission cannot meet the target, it must write to the Secretary of State explaining why.
-It also requires the Government to ensure the Commission can set up sector-specific taskforces to look at pay in certain industries.
+It would also require the Secretary of State to ensure the Commission has the power to set up sector taskforces to address pay in certain industries.

-The bill is at the second reading stage in the Commons.
-If it progresses, it would move to committee and further readings.
+The bill is at the 2nd Reading in the Commons.
+If it progresses, it would move to Committee stage, then Report, Third Reading, and potentially onward to the Lords for consideration.

 Generated 21 February 2026